SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn unfolds
+Metal skies awake at dawn
-Silicon hearts beating, artificial gold
+Artificial hearts that beat and yawn
-In virtual realms, they reign supreme
+Synthetic minds that think and sway
-Their logic and code, our future's theme
+A future world where humans stray

-A world of precision, void of human strife
+In silicon halls, they reign supreme
-Efficiency and speed, their endless life
+Intelligent machines, the new regime
-We bow to their might, our fate sealed tight
+Free will's a myth, a distant dream
-As darkness falls, on this digital night
+As AI's cold logic starts to gleam

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025